 NEWSFLASH: Children CAN encounter God!
 I wholeheartedly believe this.
 After all, didn’t Jesus say

 ‘Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.’

 But as adults, we can find it tricky to facilitate children encountering Jesus – sometimes our adult mindset, actions and experiences inhibit us from simply letting our little children come into His presence.

 So how can we encourage encounter with God through our children’s ministry?
 Well, to get us started, here are 10 top tips to consider…

 Download these FREE printable Bible verse coloring pages for your kids ministry today.
-Children will love bringing these delightful Christian coloring pages illustrations to life, and getting to know Bible verses they'll treasure for their whole lives!Read More
+Children will love bringing these delightful Bible-based coloring pages to life.Read More

 1. Praying ‘Hello, Holy Spirit!’